open-cloud/xos/xos/configurations/cord/README-VTN.md

 also listening on 6640.
 * Adding use_vtn=True to the [networking] section in the XOS config file has two effects: 1) it sets the gateway in sync_controller_networks, and 2) it disables automatic creation of nat-net for new slices.
 This is because VTN will fail if there is no gateway on a network, and because we don't have nat-net under the VTN configuration.
 * When using of-vfctl to look at flow rules, if you get a protocol error, try "ovs-ofctl show -O OpenFlow13 br-int "
+* Note that the VTN Synchronizer isn't started automatically.
+It's only use for inter-Service connectivity, so no need to mess with it until intra-Slice connectivity is working first.
+* Note that the VTN Synchronizer won't connect non-access networks.
+Any network templates you want VTN to connect must have Access set to "Direct" or "Indirect".

 There is no management network yet, so no way to SSH into the slices.
 I've been setting up a VNC tunnel, like this: